JerryLinLinLin/Huorong-ATP-Rules/rules/README_en_us.md

 ## Suspicious.PowerShell.A

 Status: Disabled
+Behavioral Description:

-Behavioral Description: When the source process`*\Windows\Sys?????\*.exe`initializes the following actions, HIPS module should automatically block.
+When the source process`*\Windows\Sys?????\*.exe`initializes the following actions, HIPS module should automatically block them.
 - `Execute` the program under the path `*\powershell.exe`

 ## Suspicious.PowerShell.B

 Status: Enabled
+Behavioral Description:

-Behavioral Description: When the source process`*\powershell.exe`initializes the following actions, HIPS module should let the user decide.
+When the source process`*\powershell.exe`initializes the following actions, HIPS module should let the user decide them.
 - `Create` the registry under the path `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\*`
 - `Create` the file under the path `*.exe`
 - `Execute` the program under the path `*\Users\*\AppData\*`